be careful, you might get precisely what you ask for!

 Also, I got involved with my first husband way back in junior high, and he left a strong presence in that house as well.
-My parents, although initially apprehensive, came to welcome him like the perfect son they never had–and so he became an extension of the manipulation and oppression that was all I’d ever known until I finally broke free.
+My parents came to welcome him like the perfect son they never had--and so he became an extension of the manipulation and oppression that was all I'd ever known until I finally broke free.

-I met my current husband, got divorced, and my dad stopped speaking to me–that brought me a wonderful freedom like I’d never known before!
+I met my current husband, got divorced, and my dad stopped speaking to me--which was both painful, and also brought me a wonderful freedom like I'd never known before!

-However, my parents fought against me getting divorced, sided with my ex, and together tried nearly everything in their power to destroy me and force me to submit to their plan for my life.
+However, my parents fought against me getting divorced, sided with my ex, and together tried nearly everything in their power to destroy my desires and force me to submit to their plan for my life.
 Those memories are also part of the emotional trauma associated with that house.